 TEST_ASSERT_EQUAL (expected, actual) Another way of calling TEST_ASSERT_EQUAL_INT TEST_ASSERT_EQUAL_INT (expected, actual) Compare two integers for equality and display errors as signed integers.
+If the ints passed are smaller, they will be cast to full size, so you can just use this most of the time instead of using a specific item like the next three.
+TEST_ASSERT_EQUAL_INT8 (expected, actual) Compare two 8-bit integers for equality and display errors as signed integers.
+TEST_ASSERT_EQUAL_INT16 (expected, actual) Compare two 16-bit integers for equality and display errors as signed integers.
+TEST_ASSERT_EQUAL_INT32 (expected, actual) Compare two 32-bit integers for equality and display errors as signed integers.
 TEST_ASSERT_EQUAL_UINT (expected, actual) Compare two integers for equality and display errors as unsigned integers.
-TEST_ASSERT_EQUAL_HEX8 (expected, actual) Compare two integers for equality and display errors as an 8-bit hex value TEST_ASSERT_EQUAL_HEX16 (expected, actual) Compare two integers for equality and display errors as an 16-bit hex value TEST_ASSERT_EQUAL_HEX32 (expected, actual) Compare two integers for equality and display errors as an 32-bit hex value TEST_ASSERT_EQUAL_HEX (expected, actual) Another way of calling TEST_ASSERT_EQUAL_HEX32 TEST_ASSERT_INT_WITHIN (delta, expected, actual) Asserts that the actual value is within plus or minus delta of the expected value.
-TEST_ASSERT_EQUAL_MESSAGE (expected, actual, message) Another way of calling TEST_ASSERT_EQUAL_INT_MESSAGE TEST_ASSERT_EQUAL_INT_MESSAGE (expected, actual, message) Compare two integers for equality and display errors as signed integers.
-Outputs a custom message on failure.
-TEST_ASSERT_EQUAL_UINT_MESSAGE (expected, actual, message) Compare two integers for equality and display errors as unsigned integers.
-Outputs a custom message on failure.
-TEST_ASSERT_EQUAL_HEX8_MESSAGE (expected, actual, message) Compare two integers for equality and display errors as an 8-bit hex value.
-Outputs a custom message on failure.
-TEST_ASSERT_EQUAL_HEX16_MESSAGE (expected, actual, message) Compare two integers for equality and display errors as an 16-bit hex value.
-Outputs a custom message on failure.
-TEST_ASSERT_EQUAL_HEX32_MESSAGE (expected, actual, message) Compare two integers for equality and display errors as an 32-bit hex value.
-Outputs a custom message on failure.
-TEST_ASSERT_EQUAL_HEX_MESSAGE (expected, actual, message) Another way of calling TEST_ASSERT_EQUAL_HEX32_MESSAGE
+Like INT above, you can use this instead of the specific versions in most cases.
+TEST_ASSERT_EQUAL_UINT8 (expected, actual) Compare two 8-bit integers for equality and display errors as unsigned integers.
+TEST_ASSERT_EQUAL_UINT16 (expected, actual) Compare two 16-bit integers for equality and display errors as unsigned integers.
+TEST_ASSERT_EQUAL_UINT32 (expected, actual) Compare two 32-bit integers for equality and display errors as unsigned integers.
+TEST_ASSERT_EQUAL_HEX8 (expected, actual) Compare two integers for equality and display errors as an 8-bit hex value TEST_ASSERT_EQUAL_HEX16 (expected, actual) Compare two integers for equality and display errors as an 16-bit hex value TEST_ASSERT_EQUAL_HEX32 (expected, actual) Compare two integers for equality and display errors as an 32-bit hex value TEST_ASSERT_EQUAL_HEX (expected, actual) Another way of calling TEST_ASSERT_EQUAL_HEX32